microsoft/aed-content-nasa-su20/PythonIntermediateModule/7-KnowledgeCheck.md

 What is the purpose of functions?

+-To make your code less redundant and cleaner
+-To make it harder for others to read your code
+-To write all of your code in

-What are the two ways to change variables in functions?
+The two ways to change variables not made in functions are to make them global or pass them in as parameters?

+True

 What is the proper code for an if-statement?

+if(condition):
+    do something

+if(condition);
+    do something

+if(condition):
+do something

+if(condition);
+do something